-The only child of disabled parents, including a mother who grew up in the Pre-Civil Rights American South, Ahmmad Brown has always been sensitive to issues of equity.
-Having moved from Oakland to the suburbs of California’s Central Valley at age four to have access to stronger-performing public schools, he has also seen firsthand how experiences of race and class intersect to influence access to opportunity.
+As the only child of disabled parents, including a mother who grew up in the Pre-Civil Rights American South, Ahmmad Brown (he/him) has always been sensitive to issues of equity.
+As a young child, Ahmmad's family moved from Oakland to a suburb in California’s Central Valley, and later to Sacramento for access to stronger-performing public schools.
+This gave him firsthand experience seeing how race and class intersect to influence access to opportunity.

-Ahmmad holds an M.B.A. and M.A in Education from Stanford University, an M.A. in Sociology from Harvard University, and a B.A. in Sociology & Anthropology and Japanese from Swarthmore College.
+Ahmmad received a Ph.D. in Organizational Behavior from Harvard University, where his work empirically examined the experiences of Black students in predominantly white institutions.
+He also holds an M.B.A. and M.A. in Education from Stanford University, and a B.A. in Sociology & Anthropology and Japanese from Swarthmore College.